GarrettAlbright/KyuWeb/README.md

 Recently, some systems have developed and adapted the "front matter" file format which consists of a Markdown/CommonMark document prepended by metadata in [YAML](https://yaml.org) format.
 While there is some need for metadata to go along with Markdown documents as KyuWeb describes, front matter is not an appropriate format for this purpose.
 YAML is a [very poor choice](https://noyaml.com) for the purpose of serializing data due to, among other things, its ambiguities and, more relevant to our case, its complexity.

 In the current specification, such as it is, any metadata is implemented via HTTP headers, such as the Title header mentioned above.
 I find this satisfactory for now.
 However, if I manage to be convinced that in-document metadata is necessary in the future, I propose "headers" are in the same format as HTML headers at the beginning of the document, with two line breaks separating the block of headers from the body of the document.
+Thus, at the byte level, the document would appear to have two blocks of identically-formatted headers before the body, but the first block would be consumed by the HTTP handling code, whereas the second block would be consumed by the KyuWeb parser.
 This format will allow headers to be parsed with the same code that is used to parse the HTTP headers.

+However, for the time being, I find using solely HTTP headers to be sufficient for the time being.